Retro-futuristic robot with headphones, glowing eyes, and vibrant cosmic background.

 “If your AI doesn’t know when to stop, your research already failed.”

-This is where “AI tools for dark web analysis” can actually make you worse: AI can keep going forever.
-Humans get tired and stop.
-Automation doesn’t get tired.
-It just gets you in trouble faster.
+This is where AI tools for dark web analysis can make people worse.
+AI can keep going forever.
+Humans at least get tired.
+Automation never gets tired; it just gets me into trouble faster.

-Way 4: Keep AI for Threat Intelligence Research Mostly Offline 🧠
+Secret 4: Keep AI for Threat Intelligence Research Mostly Offline 🧠

 So my default approach is:

-• Collect minimal data needed (controlled, scoped).
+• Collect minimal data needed in a controlled, scoped way.

 Speed kills OPSEC 🔥